 Hemp is naturally high in CBD and contains only a trace amount of THC (up to 0.3%), so products made from this type of cannabis won’t make you feel high.

 Marijuana, on the other hand, is higher in THC and its CBD content varies by strain.
-CBD oils made from marijuana can get the user high and are treated differently by Ohio law.
+CBD oils from marijuana can get the user high and are treated differently by Ohio law.

 Here’s how the state of Ohio perceives both sources of CBD.